AdobeDocs/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 >
 >The payload example cannot contain null values.
 Field names in the payload cannot contain a "." character.
 They cannot start with a "$" character.

+![](assets/customactionpayloadmessage2.png)

+In the field configuration, you must:

-You will be able to define the parameter type (e.g.: string, integer, etc.).
+* Select the parameter type, e.g.: string, integer, etc.

-You will also have a choice between specifying if a parameter is a constant or a variable:
+* Define a constant or a variable parameter:

     * **Constant** means that the value of the parameter is defined in the action configuration pane by a technical persona.
 The value will be always the same across journeys.
-It will not vary and the marketer won't see it when using the custom action in the journey.
+It does not vary and the marketer cannot see it when using the custom action in the journey.
 It could be for example an ID the third-party system expects.
-In that case, the field on the right of the toggle constant/variable is the value passed.
+In that case, the constant value is set the field on the right of the toggle constant/variable.

     * **Variable** means the value of the parameter will vary.
-Marketers using this custom action in a journey will be free to pass the value they wants or to specify where to retrieve the value for this parameter (e.g. from the event, from Adobe Experience Platform, etc.).
+Marketers using this custom action in a journey are free to pass the value they want or to specify where to retrieve the value for this parameter (e.g. from the event, from Adobe Experience Platform, etc.).
 In that case, the field on the right of the toggle constant/variable is the label marketers will see in the journey to name this parameter.

-![](assets/customactionpayloadmessage2.png)